mekkablue/ShowAngledHandles/README.md

 # ShowAngledHandles.glyphsReporter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
-It highlights BCPs (‘handles’) which are not horizontal or vertical.
+It highlights BCPs (‘handles’) which are not horizontal or vertical, quite-but-not-completely-straight line segments, duplicate paths, and crossed handles.
 After installation, it will add the menu item *View > Show Angled Handles* (Cmd-Y).

 ![Angled Handles are marked red.](ShowAngledHandles.png "Show Angled Handles Screenshot")